2014 Sochi Winter Olympics Spotlight: Taylor Fletcher

 He’ll be looking to prove himself worthy this weekend in front of a hometown crowd in Park City.
 He wants to show how complete an athlete he’s become in the past year.

-"I've seen my jumping grow the most, for sure," he said.
-"I've always been a strong cross-country skier, and last year I got to prove it - I was consistently the fastest guy in most races.
+"I’ve seen my jumping grow the most, for sure," he said.
+"I’ve always been a strong cross-country skier, and last year I got to prove it – I was consistently the fastest guy in most races.
+That takes a ton of stress off me on the jump side and lets me kind of relax knowing that, even with a pretty average jump, I was going to hopefully be top-20 or even top-10."

 Come to the Utah Olympic Park Saturday and Sunday to see Taylor Fletcher and the rest of the U.S. Nordic Combined team and U.S. Ski Jumping teams compete in Olympic qualifiers.